 Jesus’ voice resounds with authority.

 First, His voice was like a trumpet, and now, it is like the roar of many waters.
 What imagery!
 And from His mouth—get this picture—from His mouth comes a sharp two-edged sword.
 See it’s double edge.
 On one hand He declares eternal salvation.
-With His never-failing, ever-lasting Word, Christ declares salvation for His people.
+With His never failing, ever-lasting Word, Christ declares salvation for His people.

 At the same time, He decrees final judgment.
 Later in Revelation, Chapter 19, we will see Jesus at the final judgment, and the Bible says, “From his mouth will come a sharp sword with which to strike down the nations, and he will rule them with a rod of iron.
-He will tread the winepress of the fury of the wrath of God the Almighty” (Revelation 19:15).
+He will tread the winepress of the fury of the wrath of God the Almighty” (Rev. 19:15).
 Jesus is the Judge who speaks and whose declaration, whose decree is final and forever.

-Jesus’ face radiates with light.
+Revelation 1:9–20 reminds us Jesus’ face radiates with light.

 Jesus’ voice resounds with authority, and His face radiates with light.
-“Like the sun shining in full strength” (Revelation 1:16).
+“Like the sun shining in full strength” (Rev. 1:16).
 Jesus comes in judgment and in glory, and John falls on his face at His feet as though dead.

 Jesus had the first word in creation.

-Then Jesus—oh, imagine this!—Jesus lays his right hand on John and says, “Fear not, I am the first…” (Revelation 1:17).
+Then Jesus—oh, imagine this!—Jesus lays his right hand on John and says, “Fear not, I am the first…” (Rev. 1:17).
 Jesus had the first word in creation.
 Colossians 1, “By him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him.
-He is before all things, and in him all things hold together” (Colossians 1:16-17).
+He is before all things, and in him all things hold together” (Colossians 1:16—17).